Aims and objectives

 • We are reviewing significant pre-1950 Scottish records.

-• We are preparing the next Scottish Birds Records Committee report on rare birds in Scotland for 2011, with such reports to be published annually in the future in Scottish Birds.
+• We are preparing the next Scottish Birds Records Committee report on rare birds in Scotland, with such reports to be published annually in the future in Scottish Birds.

 Since 1990, one member of the Committee has retired by rotation each year and nominations are sought from Club members.
 In the event of more than one nomination being received, a ballot will be held, with each Local Recorder having one vote.
 The intention is that the committee should have extensive experience of the species being examined and also be representative of the geographical spread of birdwatchers throughout Scotland.